For any new community to grow it needs to be more than just houses and roads – it needs ‘social infrastructure’.

 This includes local amenities and outdoor spaces nearby where people can spend free time.
 Shops, schools and nurseries, doctors’ surgeries, sports facilities and neighbourhood centres all play their part in creating spaces where people can meet and socialise.

 By far the largest contribution we make goes towards affordable housing.
-Other significant payments go towards local transport, highways, education, and so on.
+Other significant payments go towards local transport, highways, education, and community facilities.

 Aside from the social infrastructure we put in place to help our customers grow their new community, our development and business activity also creates other social economic value.

-We provide direct employment opportunities through work for local trades and contractors during construction, as well as apprentices.
+We provide direct employment opportunities through work for local trades and contractors during construction, as well as apprentices and graduates.
 We also provide indirect employment opportunities through building commercial spaces where local people can find work once the development is built.

 We stimulate and support the construction sector and suppliers’ businesses through the money we spend on materials and labour during our build process.